MariaRHristova/Airbnb_Berlin/README.md

 # Airbnb_Berlin

-Predictitng the price of Airbnb listings in Berlin, map vizualization in R.
+Predictitng the price of Airbnb listings in Berlin, Logistic regression, map vizualization in R.